 To this day it remains one of the most well-known teas in the world.
 Traditional Earl Grey tea is a black tea blend that is enhanced with bergamot oil.
-Plum Deluxe’s Earl Grey blend, called Mindful Morning, utilizes our favorite Ceylon Black tea and blends in a pinch of vanilla, blue cornflowers for both flavor and color, the traditional bergamot oil, and finally a hint of orange peels to add an extra citrus note.
+Plum Deluxe’s Mindful Morning vanilla Earl Grey creamy loose tea utilizes our favorite Ceylon black tea and blends in a pinch of vanilla, blue cornflowers for both flavor and color, the traditional bergamot oil, and finally a hint of orange peels to add an extra citrus note.
 Together these flavors make a smooth and indulgent cup of tea that we have always thought goes wonderfully with a bit of chocolate.

 This thought prompted us to do some experimenting and we came up with this amazing brownie recipe.
 It sounds like a lot of Earl Grey, we know, but together these two are an amazing combination.
 You could even enjoy them with a cup of Mindful Morning tea and it would still not be overpowering.

 The fudgey brownies are sweet and chocolatey with just a hint of the citrusy bergamot flavor showing through.
 The glaze has a stronger flavor that really helps the tea to stand out without being overpowering.
 It’s the perfect dessert for any tea lover — and even some who are not.